matthewscharles/instrument-maker/README.md

 Distributed under the terms of the **GNU Public license version 3**.

-The core code was developed by [Charles Matthews](http://ardisson.net/), initially through workshops in collaboration with [Gift Tshuma](http://www.utchoir.com/), and with more in the pipeline through our project [Blurring the Boundaries](http://www.blurringtheboundaries.org/).
+The core code was developed by [Charles Matthews](http://ardisson.net/), as a way to develop collaborative workshops with [Gift Tshuma](http://www.utchoir.com/), with more in the pipeline through our project [Blurring the Boundaries](http://www.blurringtheboundaries.org/).

 <!--Thanks to [Roybn Steward](https://www.robynsteward.com/music), [Education Makers](http://www.educationmakers.ca/), and [Dave Darch](http://alittlelearning.org/) (+ many more) for testing the code and helping generate documentation.-->